jrehor/kcc/README.md

 In comparison, a k solution is typically a few factors of magnitude less code, implemented by a small and agile team or a single individual, rarely requires external dependencies and always ships on time.

-At first it could be hard to understand how this can even be, but lets compare the effort of keeping 100 lines of code up to date with reality and free of bugs, compared to 10,000 lines of code that do the same thing.
+At first it could be hard to understand how this can even be true, but lets compare the effort of keeping 100 lines of code up to date with reality and free of bugs, compared to 10,000 lines of code that do the same thing.
 No, it is not *100 times* easier.
 It is *10,000 times* easier.
 And if you think we are exaggerating, then think again and try prove us wrong, and this will be a start of a beautiful friendship.

 ### what is k